 Second thing, make sure you condition your halo and let it sit for 5 minutes only (not over night).
 Rinse thoroughly.
-Don’t put coconut oil into your halo, the hair has been heavily processed so it doesn’t have the same effect as it does on your natural hair.
+Don’t put coconut oil into your halo or any other products (apart from heat protector), the hair has been heavily processed so it doesn’t have the same effect as it does on your natural hair.

-Third thing, Be careful what products you use on the halo to wash it, we only recommend gentle natural products, as shampoos for problematic hair can have an unwanted effect on the hair of the halo.
+Third thing, Be careful what products you use on the halo to wash it, we only recommend Sitting Pretty products, as shampoos for problematic hair can have an unwanted effect on the hair of the halo.
 Also don’t wash your halo while it’s knotty, always gently brush it first so the hair can dry tangle free.